fifiinart/MorseEncodeDecode/README.md

 # Morse Encode-Decode

-This is a module created for encoding and decoding morse code.
+This is an npm module created for encoding and decoding morse code.
+Install it [https://www.npmjs.com/package/morse-encode-decode](here) or use `npm i morse-encode-decode`.

 ## How to use Morse Encode-Decode